Learning Visual Representations via Language-Guided Sampling: Baselines

-\item \textbf{MoCo:~} We use the official checkpoint for MoCo v3.\footnote{\url{https://github.com/facebookresearch/moco-v3}} We use the checkpoint for the model trained for 100 epochs to match other checkpoints more closely.
+\item \textbf{MoCo~\cite{chen2021mocov3}:} We use the official checkpoint for MoCo v3.\footnote{\url{https://github.com/facebookresearch/moco-v3}} We use the checkpoint for the model trained for 100 epochs to match other checkpoints more closely.

-\item \textbf{SwAV:~} We use the official SwAV checkpoint.\footnote{\url{https://github.com/facebookresearch/swav}} We use the checkpoint trained for 100 epochs to match the training duration of other methods.
-Unlike our implementation, the method is \textit{full} SwAV which includes the Multi-Crop strategy.
+\item \textbf{SwAV~\cite{caron2020unsupervised}:~} We use the official SwAV checkpoint.\footnote{\url{https://github.com/facebookresearch/swav}} We use the checkpoint trained for 100 epochs to match the training duration of other methods.
+Unlike our implementation, the full SwAV model is trained using Multi-Crop augmentation strategy.

 \end{itemize}